-A big change in this year’s homeschool bullet journal is I am no longer going to plan ahead our lessons I want to do for the week/ year but only track what we have done aka reverse planning.
+A big change in this year’s homeschool bullet journal is I am no longer going to plan our lessons out prior I want to do for the week/ year but only track what we actually get done aka reverse planning.

 Like I said early on, I have been using a bujo as a homeschool planner for a few years now.
 I also have a bujo for my normal daily life stuff non-homeschool related and I even had one to organize and schedule my blog/business stuff.
 Needless to say, I am a bit of a bullet journal junkie.
 Here are my favorite go-to products for bullet journaling.